 - In the section of the CARES Act addressing modification of Chapter 13 plans, it changes the cutoff for eligibility from plans that were in effect on the day the CARES Act became law to those that were in effect “before the date of enactment of the COVID–19 Bankruptcy Relief Extension Act of 2021.”
 Anyone with a Chapter 13 payment plan confirmed by a court before March 21, 2021 could therefore be eligible for modification of their plan.

-The CARES Act is one the largest and most comprehensive laws Congress has ever passed.
+The CARES Act was one the largest and most comprehensive laws Congress has ever passed.
 It made three important changes to bankruptcy law in order to help individuals and businesses who suffered financial harm during and/or because of the pandemic.
 The law, as originally written, only kept those bankruptcy reforms in place for one year.
-The pandemic had its own ideas, though, and decided to stay around well in 2021.
-With the COVID-19 Bankruptcy Relief Extension Act, Congress has renewed the CARES Act’s bankruptcy provisions for another year, until March 27, 2022.
+With the COVID-19 Bankruptcy Relief Extension Act, Congress renewed the CARES Act’s bankruptcy provisions for another year, until March 27, 2022.